 With the outbreak of Coronavirus, you may be seeing more people wearing face masks.
 They are a good idea too, as, alongside washing your hands regularly and only leaving home when necessary, face masks can help prevent airborne virus particles from entering your nose and mouth.
 They can also help capture your own coughs and sneezes so you can prevent others from getting sick.
+We are specialists in bras for teenagers so we know a little bit about fabrics and sewing so we thought it would help 😉

 Masks can be really good for society, but they are pretty boring to look at.